ebeneliason/easy-pattern/README.md

 **↓ BOTTOM**

+A few notes about pattern composition:

-Because the [`bgPattern`](#bgpattern) property may be set to another `EasyPattern` instance, it's possible to create recursive stacks which compose two or more patterns together as one.
+1. Because the [`bgPattern`](#bgpattern) property may be set to another `EasyPattern` instance, it's possible to create recursive stacks which compose two or more patterns together as one.

-Patterns may also apply an opacity effect via the [`alpha`](#alpha) and [`ditherType`](#dithertype) properties.
-This mask remains fixed even as the pattern itself shifts in phase, and applies to all layers of the pattern it's defined on and any more deeply nested beneath it.
+2. Patterns may apply an opacity effect via the [`alpha`](#alpha) and [`ditherType`](#dithertype) properties, which applies to all layers of the pattern it's defined on and any nested more deeply beneath it.

+3. Only the pattern layer is affected by phase adjustments.
+The background pattern is only subject to _its own_ phase, while the background color and alpha mask remain fixed even as the pattern itself shifts in phase.

 > [!NOTE]
 > The current fully-composited pattern image is accessible via the `compositePatternImage` property.
 Note that this